A guide on the Shetland Pony

 Anticipation and excitement fill the air each year as ponies compete in the Shetland Pony Grand National.

 The Shetland Pony (Equus caballus var) is a breed of pony which belongs to the horse family Equidae.
 The pony originated from the Shetland Isles (also the Orkney Islands), a group of islands in the north and part of Scotland.
-It is believed historically that the little pony probably came over from Iceland in Europe with the Vikings.
+It is believed historically that the little pony probably came over from Iceland in Europe with the Vikings in the early centuries.
 The Shetland Pony is regarded as one of the strongest and robust Equid out of other breeds.
-The fact that the climate is harsh and severe in the Shetland Isles, makes this breed very tough because it has endured the harsh conditions for many years, and as far as back in the Bronze Age.
+The fact that the climate is harsh and severe in the Shetland Isles makes this breed very tough because it has endured the harsh conditions for many years, and as far as back in the Bronze Age.

 The Shetland Pony was domesticated around between 500-550BC.
 The ponies were first used for carrying items such as coal or peat for fuel for example.
 They were also used for plowing the fields and farms and pulling carts.
 They can even pull twice their own weight which other breeds cannot do.
 This is how the ponies developed into strong little horses from several years of breeding and are capable of carrying heavy items over 9 stones (126lbs).
 However, great care and attention must be taken when putting items on the pony's back, because excess weight can lead to back pains and other physical problems may occur in the pony.